ender-js/Ender/README.md

 -------
 Ender.js (the wrapper) is licensed under MIT - *copyright 2011 Dustin Diaz & Jacob Thornton*

-For the individual submodules, see their respective licenses.
+For the individual modules, see their respective licenses.

 Contributors
 ------------